-The CSB Board Members, through the CSB Chairperson, shall ensure that the CSB (1) provides safe and healthful places and conditions of employment, consistent with the standards set under 29 U.S.C. § 655; (2) acquires, maintains, and requires the use of safety equipment, personal protective equipment, and devices reasonably necessary to protect employees; (3) keeps adequate records of all occupational accidents and illnesses for proper evaluation and necessary corrective action; (4) consults with the Secretary of Labor with regard to the adequacy as to form and content of records kept pursuant to 29 U.S.C. § 668(a)(3); and (5) makes an annual report to the Secretary of Labor with respect to occupational accidents and injuries and the agency's program under this section.
-Such report shall include any report submitted under section 7902(e)(2) of Title 5 of the United States Code.
+- (1) establish and maintain an effective and comprehensive occupational safety and health program that is consistent with the standards promulgated under 29 U.S.C. §655; - (2) provide safe and healthful places and conditions of employment, consistent with the standards set under 29 U.S.C. §655; - (3) acquire, maintain, and require the use of safety equipment, personal protective equipment, and devices reasonably necessary to protect employees; - (4) keep adequate records of all occupational accidents and illnesses for proper evaluation and necessary corrective action; - (5) consult with the Secretary with regard to the adequacy as to form and content of records kept pursuant to 29 U.S.C. §668(a)(3); and - (6) make an annual report to the Secretary with respect to occupational accidents and injuries and the agency's program under this section.
+Such report will include any report submitted under 5 U.S.C. §7902(e)(2).